Environmental Mitigation Office

 The 2008 Federal Mitigation Rule & Section 404 Clean Water Act regulations require that permit applicants:

 - Step 1: Avoid – Adverse impacts to streams, wetlands, and other aquatic resources are to be avoided and no discharge shall be permitted if there is a practicable alternative with less adverse impact.

 - Step 2: Minimize – If impacts to streams, wetlands, and other aquatic resources cannot be avoided, appropriate and practicable steps to minimize impacts must be taken.

-- Step 3: Compensate – Appropriate and practicable compensatory mitigation is required for unavoidable adverse impacts which remain.
+- Step 3: Compensate – Appropriate and practicable compensatory mitigation is required for unavoidable adverse impacts to streams and wetlands which remain.

 Compensatory Mitigation Methods